ResourcesTransparency · some links are affiliate links

 Skool

-Skool is one of my favorite platforms for building a membership or community-based offer.
-It's clean, easy to navigate, and doesn't pull you into social-feed noise the way other platforms do.
-I reach for it when I want a space where the community is the point, not the algorithm.
+Skool is my favorite platform for a membership or community offer.
+It's clean, simple to navigate, and it doesn't pull you into social-feed noise the way other platforms do.
+When a client wants a space where the community is the point and not the algorithm, this is where I send them.

 Email Marketing